Cupcakes are still as popular as ever but this giant cupcake is a great way to change things up a bit.

 Method

-- Set the oven to 180ºC/160ºC fan/Gas Mark 4 and grease the tin using cake release spray or groundnut oil.
+- Set the oven to 180C (160C fan, Gas 4).
+Grease a giant cupcake tin using cake release spray or groundnut oil.

-- Cream the butter and sugar and add the vanilla.
-Beat for about 5 minutes.
-Add one egg at a time with a third of the sieved flour and baking powder until it has gone then add the milk and beat slowly until it is mixed in.
+- Cream the butter and sugar together until light and fluffy.
+Stir in the vanilla.
+Add one egg at a time with a third of the sieved flour and baking powder.
+Repeat until all the eggs, flour and baking powder have been folded in.
+If the batter is stiff, mix in the milk until you have a dropping consistency.

 - Remove from the oven and let it cool for 20 minutes before tipping out.
 If the cake has overflowed or has risen too high don’t worry, you can trim this with a bread knife or a cake leveller.
 It’s easier to do this while it is still in the tin.

 - Hold the cooling rack tight over the top of the tin and turn them out to cool.
-Once the cake is totally cool (probably an hour or 2) you can start decorating it.
+Once the cake is totally cool you can start decorating it.

-- Colour and roll out the fondant icing to a ¼ of an inch thick.
+- Roll out the fondant icing to a 0.5cm thick.
 It has to be 25cm in length and 8cm high.
-Then use a texture mat to add a flower pattern to the fondant.
+Then, if you like, use a texture mat to add a flower pattern to the fondant.

-- Melt some jam in the microwave and leaving the cake in the upside down position brush over the base of the cake.
-This helps the fondant stick.
-Place the fondant around the cake and trim the excess.
+- Put the fondant around the cake and trim the excess.
 You can fold a little over the top (which is the bottom) so you have a clean edge.
 Press your finger round the indentations so you get the shape of the base back.
 Then turn the cake (not gripping too hard or you will squash it) the right way up.

 - Beat the butter, icing sugar, milk and vanilla together in a bowl until light and fluffy.
 Put a third of the buttercream in another bowl and add pink food colouring to it.
 Reserve this for your buttercream roses.
-Spread jam on the bottom half of the cupcake, then the icing and sandwich the two pieces together.
+Spread the remaining jam on the bottom half of the cupcake, then top with some icing and sandwich the two cake sponges together.

-- Top your giant cupcake with sugarcraft butterflies or flowers.
+- Finish with sugarcraft butterflies or flowers if you like.

 Watch how to make our giant cupcake